 Digital PCR Fluid Biopsy for KRAS Mutations

 This application note describes a novel droplet-based digital PCR method for the non-invasive detection of KRAS in plasma of patients with metastatic colorectal cancer.
-This highly sensitive and specific method has the potential to be employed in multiple applications in the clinic, including diagnosis, cancer recurrence monitoring, and treatment management.
+This highly sensitive and specific method has the potential to be employed in multiple applications in the study of cancer.

 Multiplexing with RainDrop® Digital PCR System